 If you are wanting to cook authentic Jamaican dishes this dish is so easy to make, I have made this dish several times for my guests and they tell me how amazing it tastes.
 Jamaican stew peas an ultimate comfort dish is my go-to recipe.

 .
-Since I made this recipe in 2012, I now only eat gluten-free dumplings, so I have updated this recipe to include a recipe for Jamaican gluten-free dumplings.
+Since I made this recipe in 2012, I now only eat gluten-free dumplings.
+I have updated this recipe to include a recipe for Jamaican gluten-free dumplings.

 .
 Substitute 2 cans of kidney beans for the dried kidney beans and omit the water.